nhsuk/dct.crc.cms/README.md

 ### Bug fixes

-- Branch of from master using `fix` prefix
+- Branch of from main using `fix` prefix

 ```
 git checkout -b fix/<fix-name>